facebook/react-native-website/docs/text.md

 * **`textAlign`**: enum('auto', 'left', 'right', 'center', 'justify')

   Specifies text alignment.
-The value 'justify' is only supported on iOS and fallbacks to `left` on Android.
+The value 'justify' is only supported on iOS and Android Oreo (8.0) or above (API level >= 26).
+For lower android version it will fallback to `left`.

 * **`textDecorationLine`**: enum('none', 'underline', 'line-through', 'underline line-through')